riabhatia24/SPIFIND-GSOC/README.md

 npm start

 *To view level1, add "/level1" to the link (eg.localhost:8888/level1).
-Do the same for level 2, 3, 4 & 5.
+Follow the same approach to view level 2, 3, 4 & 5.